Lucile Eleanor St. Hoyme: Fieldwork

 St. Hoyme conducted fieldwork to study the effects of urbanization and environmental changes on the physical health of human living populations.
-St. Hoyme traveled to Jamaica to gather anthropometric data for her studies of climatic and genetic influences reflected by the individual’s phenotype, or physical appearance St. Hoyme traveled with Dr. Jane Phillips from Howard University during her trip to Jamaica.
+St. Hoyme traveled to Jamaica to gather anthropometric data for her studies of climatic and genetic influences reflected by the individual's phenotype, or physical appearance St. Hoyme traveled with Dr. Jane Phillips from Howard University during her trip to Jamaica.
 In 1969, St. Hoyme traveled to Poland, measuring crania and analyzing dental health, as dental disease and tooth loss serve as outward signs of stress markers and external pressure.

 In the 1970s, St. Hoyme traveled with Phillips to Ethiopia to study the effect of the environment on human health.
 St. Hoyme also visited the Bishop Museum in Honolulu, Hawaii in the mid-1970s to continue her studies of dental pathologies among the collections housed in the museum.
 St. Hoyme presented her research on the effect of the environment on dental pathologies with Dr. Richard Koritzer.
 St. Hoyme and Koritzer also co-authored research reports conducted in the Smithsonian Institution Conservation and Analytical Laboratory to compare human enamel in archaeological and modern tooth samples in order to study dental caries (tooth decay) frequency based on population and sex.
 St. Hoyme and Koritzer also collaborated on research related to the effect of metabolism on the frequency of dental caries, the chewing mechanism, and temporomandibular (TMJ) joint pathology.

 During her fieldwork, St. Hoyme also collected biological and ethnographic objects for the Smithsonian Institution collections.
-Along with biological data from her fieldwork around the world, St. Hoyme also collected ethnographic materials, including textiles from New Delhi, India and Yucatan, Mexico.
+Along with biological data from her fieldwork around the world, St. Hoyme also collected ethnographic materials, including textiles from New Delhi, India, and Yucatán, Mexico.
 Beyond her biological and ethnological research, St. Hoyme was also knowledgeable in botany and herbal medicine.